firavoyage/blogging/projects.md

 such as scratch projects
 cards master: gambers with unique characters cool wind: scalable openworld game like eldenring
-clashlocal: 15 ideas ignored by sc,miner evo
+clashlocal: 15 ideas ignored by sc,8 evo slots,evo by damage dealt
+letsbrawl: play with quality teamates,everyone hypercharged
 platfighter: platformer and honkai school 2
-letsbrawl: play with quality teamates
   - create gorgeous visual effects from games like gi sr
   - build everything with you